ZiyamZain/santa-os/README.md

 - **Tactical Scanning:** Identifies regions where festive spirit is high and where it needs an extra sprinkle of magic.
 - **Regional Deep-Dive:** One click reveals the dominant emotion and priority levels for any continent.

-### 📬 Letters & Emotion Engine
+### 📬 Letters & Emotion Engine (Neural Wish Decryptor)

 Gone are the days of just reading text.
-Our neural engine analyzes the "ink between the lines."
+Our engine analyzes the "ink between the lines."

 - **Sentiment Detection:** Automatically identifies if a child is _Lonely_, _Excited_, _Hopeful_, or _Anxious_.
-- **Confidence Metrics:** Transparent AI that highlights how sure it is of an emotional signal.
+- **🧠 Neural Wish Decryptor (Gemini AI):** A live AI layer that analyzes emotional subtext.
+It provides Santa with a specific "AI Thought Process" and a deep "Core Insight" for every letter.
+- **Typing Transcript:** Watch the AI "think" in real-time as it decrypts the true heart of the wish.
 - **Human-in-the-Loop:** Tools for Santa to review, analyze, and authorize gift recommendations personally.

+### 🎁 Gift Intelligence Module

+Logistics is the backbone of the North Pole.
+We track every wooden train and doll with precision.

+- **Real-Time Stock Monitoring:** Live inventory tracking of all toy categories.
+- **Production Analytics:** Visualize current stock vs. target goals for every gift category.
+- **Heuristic Alerts:** Automatic notifications when demand exceeds current workshop output.

 ### 🧝 Elf Operations Module